The S&P 500 is in a bull market. Here’s what that means and how long the bull might run

 WHEN WAS THE PREVIOUS BULL MARKET?

 The previous bull market started on March 23, 2020, as the market recovered from a lightning-fast bear market caused by the onset of the global pandemic.
-That bull market was the shortest dating back to 1932, lasting about 21 months.
+That bull market was the shortest dating back to 1932, lasting about 21 months, according to data from S&P Dow Jones Indices.
 Still, the S&P 500 more than doubled (up 114.4%).

 WEREN’T WE JUST IN A BEAR MARKET?